Research and Independent Projects

 - The grade for the thesis will be awarded by the faculty advisor in consultation with the thesis committee and other faculty members attending the presentation.

 - The Department may award thesis honors (honors, high honors, highest honors) in which case an Honors Thesis Form must also be completed, signed, and returned to the program administrator in Dowling Hall.
-A scan of these forms will be placed in the student's electronic file.
+A copy of these forms will be placed in the student's file.

 - No Honors - Default